mnentwig/forthytwo/README.md

 - simulator has dedicated IO register 0x4000 to print a float value
 - no internal rounding, minimal code size
 - documentation TBD

+# known bugs
+- the forthytwo.exe exit code is not recognized by mingw "make", therefore the makefile will continue.
+Forthytwo.exe deletes all output files at startup, so the error should show later as a non-existing file.

 # Verilator install
 Verilator is needed to rebuild the simulator executable (e.g. if modifying the CPU or adding peripherals).